triesonyk/steam-web-scraping/README.md

-# Webscraping games from Steam
+# Webscraping Games Data From Steam

 So, this is my first project on github, yay!
 I will tell you a little bit about why did I build this project.
 The dataset that was scraped from this project will be use on my future project